 Whether you forget to clean your oven, or simply ignore it, it’s not a good habit.
 Residual food will drip and splatter across the interior of the oven with each meal, building up until it reaches the stage where you can’t see through the glass door.
 Add to that, as food burns to the interior, it produces a burning smell, accompanied by toxic smoke every time you open the door.
 While this smoke contains carbon monoxide as well as other harmful gases, the residual food left behind can also pose a fire hazard.

 On top of all that, the smell of the burning foods can actually impact the quality of future dishes you cook in there.
 In extreme situations, a dirty oven can even take its toll on the lifespan of the appliance.
 The more often you clean your oven, the less effort it will be to clean between sessions — check out our guide on how to clean an oven for full instructions.
+Once you've done that, here are 7 tips to keep your oven cleaner for longer.

 If you own a modern oven, you might also have access to a pyrolytic cleaning function as well.
 This essentially locks the door and heats the inside to an extremely high temperature — up to 932°F. In doing this, any residual food inside will turn to ash, making it quick and easy to clean up after.
 Be warned, once you start this program your oven will be out of action for the duration, which can be up to three hours.
 There’s also self-cleaning functions available which use steam to clean the cavity, although this is less aggressive.